th3rdwave/web-image/README.md

 - Same API and behavior as the react-native Image component.
 - Uses modern browser features and is SSR / static website friendly.
 - Lazy loading using the html `loading="lazy"` attritute (https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading).
-- Automatic webp file generation and loading for supported browsers.
+- Automatic avif and webp file generation and loading for supported browsers.
 - Density support using the same file naming convention as react-native.
 - Automatic image dimensions for local assets.